GENERAL REGULATIONS/SAFETY REQUIREMENTS

 I. Red shirts may only be worn by AMS Staff.
 Photographers or observers may wear any high visibility color other than red.

 J. Photographers/Observers must not look like combatants.
-They may wear any type of clothing other then military type uniforms.
+They may wear any type of clothing other than military type uniforms.

 FPS LIMITS AND WEAPON SYSTEMS